Working in Russia

 Locations: Lomonosov Moscow State University, White & Case Moscow office, DLA Piper Moscow office

 The program is a four-day interactive course taught in English.
 It addresses a wide range of topics including regulation of the legal profession, proper screening and engagement of clients, conflicts of interest, confidentiality and disclosure, anti-corruption, issues particular to in-house lawyers, corporate social responsibility and pro bono legal assistance.

-White & Case Moscow office Open House Day, March (date to be announced prior to event)
+White & Case Moscow office Open House Day, 16 March

 Location: White & Case Moscow office

 - Gain insight into what it is like to work for an international law firm

 - Meet Moscow office partners who will share their background and experience

 - Get to know White & Case Summer Program alumni